-- The denim fabric used should be cut from the back leg section of an old pair of jeans because the fabric on the back of the leg is going to be less worn than the front side.
+- The denim fabric used should be cut from the back of the leg section of an old pair of jeans, because the fabric on the back of the leg is going to be less worn than the front side.

 - I’ll use snaps on the strip used to wrap around the casserole dish to hold it securely.

 - I’ll attach handles on the other strip to carry it.